adammharris/diaryx-specification/Diaryx Writing Specification.md

 The way Diaryx accomplishes this is simple and compatible with widely-accepted standards: a Diaryx file is simply a Markdown file with YAML frontmatter.
 Markdown is a widely used markup format, and YAML frontmatter is a common standard for Markdown files, widely recognized in tools such as Pandoc and GitHub.
 So, the Diaryx Writing Format is perhaps best understood as a YAML frontmatter schema and a collection of best practices.

-As an initial example, notice that this specification is written in Diaryx Format.
+As an initial example, notice that this specification is written in Diaryx Writing Format. ("Diaryx Writing Format" refers to the general format, and "Diaryx Writing Specification" refers to this specific document.)

-## 0.1 Why is this standard needed?
+## 0.3 Why is this standard needed?

 1. **Digital writing has no single portable format.** Note-taking apps in particular are notorious for locking users into their ecosystem.
 Even when a popular format such as Markdown is used, there’s no agreement on how to represent important metadata such as dates, relation to other writings, or sharing permissions.
 As a result, personal writings — often a person’s most important and private records — risk being lost over time.
 2. **Most things people write are not intended to be public.** In contrast, existing standardized writing formats are public-facing (essays, posts, microblogs, comments).
 HTML, APA, and MLA are all designed for public-facing or academic work.
 Non-public or private writing deserves the same long-term portability as published works.